vagos/yamu/README.md

 > A game library manager for geeks.

-I needed a simple way to manage my game collection across multiple platforms (Steam, GOG, itch.io, etc).
+Yamu provides a simple way to manage game collections across multiple platforms (Steam, GOG, itch.io, etc).
-Existing tools covered different subsets of my needs, so I created `yamu` to fill in the gaps and provide an interface that allows for extremely fast categorization and searching of my game library.
-This tool is built to be highly extensible via plugins, so you can add support for new platforms or features as needed.
+The tool is is extensible to support new platforms and features via plugins, and is composable with other UNIX tools and cli utilities.

 ## Installation